 In 1867, the Muscogee began operating under the guidance of a written constitution and code of laws.
 The city of Okmulgee was established as the capital, named after the original Muscogee capital in Georgia.
 The Principal Chief and National Council ran the affairs of the nation from Okmulgee.
 In 1898 the Curtis Act dissolved tribal government, and in 1907 Indian lands became part of the new state of Oklahoma.
 During the 1930s, the Indian Reorganization Act granted the right of Indian tribes to adopt a constitution subject to the approval of the Secretary of the Interior.
 Two years later, the Oklahoma Indian Welfare Act gave Indians the right to incorporate and to establish cooperatives.
 A national system slowly developed, and in 1979 a new constitution was adopted by the people.
 This new constitution recognized chartered Muscogee communities which serve as local government units within the national system.

-Today, the Muscogee Nation is the third largest federally recognized tribe in the United States.
+The Muscogee Nation is the fourth largest federally recognized tribe in the United States.
 Like the United States government, the Muscogee government is composed of executive, legislative and judicial branches.
 The Executive Branch administers a variety of service programs for their people.
 The Division of Human Development provides education and vocational training.
 The Division of Community Services provides hospitals and clinics, and the Division of Tribal Affairs oversees Tribal Lands, Agri-Business and Natural Resources.
-Law Enforcement is under the Lighthouse Commission.
+Law Enforcement is under the Lighthorse Commission.

 The Executive Branch includes the Chief and National Council.
 The nation is divided into voting districts, and representatives to the Council are elected by district.
 Elections for Principal Chief and Second Chief are held every four years while National Council Representatives are elected every two years.
 Tribal offices are located in a circular, earth-embanked building patterned after the Earth Lodge at Ocmulgee Mounds National Historical Park.